 Average Net Price: $16,205

 Our top-ranked MBA program with an option to concentrate in strategy is at Harvard Business School, where decisive moments define each student’s education.
 Here, everything from section life to case studies, from field-based learning to international Immersions, culminates in one larger lesson—what it means to assume leadership.
 Through case method courses, FIELD projects, multimedia simulations, and more, you’ll exercise the leadership skills you will practice in business and beyond.
-The issues are complex, the stakes high, and the demands challenging.
-But as a result, you leave HBS with lessons in leadership that are practical, invaluable, and most importantly, real.

 College Choice Score: 99.59